sangvishtechnologies/handyman-app-like-uber/README.md

 * Dispute & Complaint Handling

-## Standard Features of Handyman App Like Uber:
+## Standard Features of a Handyman App Like Uber:
 Robust Key features of a Handyman app like Uber include:
 * **User-Friendly Interface:** Handyman app like Uber typically havee an intuitive interface that allows users to easily request services, specify the type of task required, and schedule appointments.
 * **Location-Based Services:** **[Uber for handyman apps](https://sangvish.com/handyman-app-like-uber/)** use GPS technology to match users with nearby handyman professionals, ensuring prompt service and reducing wait times.